xta0/xta0.me/_posts/2025-01-12-GenAI-Stable-Diffusion-CLIP.md

 ## CLIP (Contrastive Language-Image Pre-training)

 Contrastive learning is a family of self-supervised learning methods that help models learn meaningful representations from data that don't have labels.
-The key idea is images that show similar objects should have similar representations
+The key idea is that images showing similar objects should have similar representations.

-CLIP is one of the Contrastive models.
-[It was first introduced by openAI](https://arxiv.org/pdf/2103.00020).
+CLIP is one of the contrastive models.
+[It was first introduced by OpenAI](https://arxiv.org/pdf/2103.00020).
 The goal is to <mark>learn a shared embedding space where text descriptions and images are mapped to vectors that are semantically aligned</mark>.

 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2025/01/sd-clip-02.png">